Jessica

 Research

 I am affiliated with the INVEST Research Flagship Centre at the University of Turku.
 I am currently working on two research projects.
-The first, funded by the Strategic Research Council (Academy of Finland), is titled Family Formation in Flux – Causes, Consequences and Possible Futures (FLUX).
+The first, funded by the Strategic Research Council (Reserch Council of Finland), is titled Family Formation in Flux – Causes, Consequences and Possible Futures (FLUX).
 As part of the consortium, I am investigating the demographic, social and economic determinants of changing fertility and family dynamics in my role as work package leader.
 The second research project is a Nordic collaboration funded by the Danish ROCKWOOL Foundation.
 The project is titled Determinants of later and forgone parenthood in the Nordic countries'.
-Examining the Role of Housing and Labour Market Careers (NORDPARENT), for which I am the lead researcher in Finland..
+Examining the role of housing and labour market careers (NORDPARENT), for which I am the lead researcher in Finland.
+From 2020 to 2024 I led the project Low fertility in Europe in the beginning of the 21st century: patterns, causes and consequences, which was funded by the Research Council of Finland.
 I am also a visiting researcher at the University of Helsinki in Finland and at the Max Planck Institute for Demographic Research in Germany.